skeal-org/ui-components/organizations/Organization-hierarchy.md

 * descendants : The organization will access its data and the one of all its children, grand-children,...
 color is amoung white,red,orange,yellow,green,blue,violet,brown,black

-The component is made of 2 tabs Types and Hierarchy.
+The component is made of 2 tabs "Hierarchy" and "Organizations".

-Types tab:
+Hierarchy tab:
 The panel has two columns.
 In the left column, a form allow to create an organization type.
 In the right column a table display all the types and allow for inline edition and deletion of a row.

-Hierarchy tab:
+Organizations tab :
-The panel has two columns.
+The panel has 3 tabs Table, Indented, Tidy.
+In the table tab there are two columns
   In the left column, a form allow to create an organization instance.
     Initially the type is set to the root organization type, if the user select a type the proposed parent should only be of the selected type parent types.
-  The selected type should be memorized so that after adding an instance the user can easily add a second instance of the same type.
+    The selected type should be memorized so that after adding an instance the user can easily add a second instance of the same type. the Parent dropdown should be set by default to the first value of the value list.
-In the right column a panel contains 2 tabs Tree and Graph In the Tree tab, the panel show the hierarchy of organization instances as a html tree.
+  In the right column a table display all the instances and allow for inline edition and deletion of a row.
+In the Tree tab, the panel show the hierarchy of organization instances as a [indented tree](https://observablehq.com/@d3/indented-tree).
-  By using drag and drop he can easily change the parent of a node, when overing other nodes, a red cross icon is shown when the type is not compatible or a green one if comptatible
-In the Graph tab, each node (i.e. instance) is displayed using D3.js has block of the color of its type and display the organization name, an arrow attach it to its parent.
+In the Tidy tab, the organizations are shown as [tidy tree]https://observablehq.com/@d3/tree/2?intent=fork

+Check if the elements exist before trying to add event listeners to them.

-Implement the interaction with the backend by specifying the Crud endpoints. the hierarchy json is stored in the property "hierarchy" of the table "client" the instances are stored in the table "organization" (columns : name, type, parent_organization_id)
+Implement the interaction with the backend by creating a dedicated js library which either store the data in localstorage or in supabase if the user is logged in. the hierarchy json is stored in the property "hierarchy" of the table "client" the instances are stored in the table "organization" (columns : name, type, parent_organization_id)

-Mock those endpoints by storing the data in local storage so it is not loss when the user reload the page.
+create a login page that allow user to login using supabase auth. or work locally.